-According to the Industry (French consultation, 2010) and despite more than 10 years of research and development, substitution of chromium (VI) compounds commonly used in the aeronautic sector is not yet possible and will need 5 to 7 years more for performance specifications fulfilment (for instance security specifications, ensured efficiency over 30 years, etc.) before being agreed by decision makers.
+According to the Industry (French consultation, 2010) and despite more than 10 years of research and development, substitution of potassium dichromate and other commonly used chromium (VI) compounds in the aeronautic sector is not yet possible and will need 5 to 7 years more for performance specifications fulfilment (for instance security specifications, ensured efficiency over 30 years, etc.) before being agreed by decision makers.

-Alternatives to the use of chromium (VI) compounds in metallurgy of non-ferrous metals, in textile manufacturing and in laboratory are also described below.
+Same alternatives to the use of chromium (VI) compounds in textile manufacturing and leather tanning are described below for all involved substances (potassium dichromate, ammonium dichromate and potassium chromate).